 From there it's about a 10 minute walk to the southern end of the Rose Kennedy Greenway.
 Boston's ribbon of contemporary parks starts in Chinatown and snakes north ending by the Boston Public Market.
 Along the route you'll find the famous Dewey Square wall, outdoor markets during the warmer months, water features for the kids to play in, art displays, and even a carousel.
 If you were to walk from beginning to end it would only take 30 minutes, but with so much to see and do I'd give yourself a couple of hours.
 No need to rush!

 We ended our time at the Greenway and turned back to head to the New England Aquarium.
-On this trip we didn't go in, but it is a great Aquarium and I highly recommend it, especially if you have kids!
+On this trip we didn't go in, but it is a great Aquarium and a perfect addition to any 3 day Boston itinerary, especially if you have kids!
 Instead, we hopped on a Boston Duck Tour.
 Growing up near Boston this was something I didn't feel like I needed to do, I knew my city.
 I'll be completely honest, I learned so much on this tour.
 The best part?
 The Duck Boats leave from 3 locations - New England Aquarium, Museum of Science, Prudential Center - and they explore a different part of the city.